 Average temperatures and precipitation: highs of 19C and lows of 8C; 9 days of precipitation

 Start your pre-summer trip to Krakow by checking out the city parks and admiring the flora.

 This will also give you the chance to explore sights such as Market Square, Wawel Castle, the old Jewish cemetery, St. Mary’s Basilica, Barbican, and St. Florian’s gate.

-Krakow is also rich with great food and drinks which you can taste at Starka, Wodka, and Starpolski among others.
+Krakow is also rich in great food and drinks which you can taste at Starka, Wodka, and Starpolski among others.

 The city offers regular pub crawls and vodka tours!
 The Kazimierz neighborhood is also popular with its many eateries and pubs.
 For extra relaxation, visit the Zakopane Thermal Baths.

 Other attractions include Krakow Cloth Hall and Sukiennice Museum.